 The more relevant referring domains your website has, the higher ranking it’s bound to get on search result pages.

 Your blog is a precious traffic-driving ally and can become a SEO gold mine if you use it wisely.
 A lot of marketing KPIs can be tracked to ensure you’re making the most out of your blog, but we suggest you take a closer look at these three:

-Your website’s position on search engine result pages can vary according to numerous factors, such as your domain authority, your page authority, your number of backlinks, your chosen keywords, the person who is searching… Take a frequent look at your SERP position to get an overall picture of how globally healthy your SEO is.
+Your website’s position on search engine result pages, such as Google, can vary according to numerous factors, such as your domain authority, your page authority, your number of backlinks, your chosen keywords, the person who is searching… Take a frequent look at your SERP position to get an overall picture of how globally healthy your SEO is.

 This is certainly one of the most relevant marketing KPIs in a lead generation context.
 The definition of a lead varies from one company to another, and from one advertisement campaign to another.
 If your business offers new customers a free trial, then a lead could be someone accessing their free trial.

 Your cost per lead is a marketing KPI determined by dividing your total cost for a lead generation campaign by the total number of leads this campaign generated.
 Use this number to figure out which channels work best for lead generation purposes.